vestrel00/contacts-android/README.md

 3. [Read/write from/to .VCF file](https://github.com/vestrel00/contacts-android/issues/26).
 4. [Social media custom data (WhatsApp, Twitter, Facebook, etc)](https://github.com/vestrel00/contacts-android/issues/27).

-**Framework-agnostic design**

-**The API does not and will not force you to use any frameworks (e.g. RxJava or Coroutines/Flow)!**
-All core functions of the API live in the `core` module, which you can import to your project all by itself.
-Don't believe me?
-Take a look at the dependencies in the `core/build.gradle` :D

-So, feel free to use the core API however you want with whatever frameworks you want, such as Reactive, Coroutines/Flow, AsyncTask (hope not), WorkManager, and whatever permissions handling APIs you want to use.

-All other modules in this library are **optional** and are just there for your convenience or for reference.

 ## Installation

 First, include JitPack in the repositories list,